 Other Important events such as the coronation of a newly crowned king, the visitation of a very important foreign dignitary, the celebration of a newly knighted Squire, or following an important tournament were also worthy reasons for a medieval banquet to be arranged

 In the upper classes of medieval society, it became a norm to arrange grand banquets with an extensive choice of foods available, it was customary to have as much variety as possible on the table.

-During the medieval times, food and dining habits were considered a symbol of social class and one of the aspects that distinguished upper classes from the lowers ones.
+During medieval times, medieval food and dining habits were considered a symbol of social class and one of the aspects that distinguished the upper classes from the lowers ones.

-Thus it was customary for nobles to dine on fresh game which was seasoned with exotic spices out of the reach of the common people.
-Etiquette were an important part of the medieval banquets since manners were one of the most important things that bore the mark of the social class.
+Thus it was customary for nobles to dine on fresh meats such as game which was seasoned with exotic spices that were out of the reach of the common people.

-The operation of the kitchen preparing for a medieval banquet was quite elaborate.
-Squires of the kitchen were mainly responsible for procuring the necessary provisions for food.
+The operation of the kitchen preparing for a medieval banquet was quite elaborate, the head cook of the kitchen was mainly responsible for procuring the necessary provisions for food.